mus-format/mus-dvs-go/README.md

 ...
 ```
 Also, if the client expects to receive data, it must transmit a DTM to the
 server.
-Which, in turn, will use this DTM to send back the version of the data
+This DTM will be used on the server to send the version of the data
 required by the client:
 ```go
 // Receive DTM from the client.